 View full article at stabroeknews.com

-- Champions League updates from the Emirates (first leg: 0-0)
+- Champions League updates from the Group E match

 - Email firstname.lastname@example.org

 - Or get in touch via Twitter: @paul_doyle